-(a) comply with the General Regulations;

-(b) comply with the Regulations for Taught Postgraduate Curricula; and

-(c) complete the curriculum requirements and satisfy the examiners in accordance with the regulations set out below.
+- (a) comply with the General Regulations; - (b) comply with the Regulations for Taught Postgraduate Curricula; and - (c) complete the curriculum requirements and satisfy the examiners in accordance with the regulations set out below.

-Advanced standing may be granted to a candidate who has successfully completed one or more courses in the Postgraduate Diploma/Postgraduate Certificate in Public Health curricula subject to the following conditions:
+Advanced standing may be granted to a candidate in recognition of prior studies completed at a comparable level before admission to the Master of Public Health subject to the following conditions:

-(a) such course(s) should be completed no more than 5 years prior to the candidate's commencement of the Master of Public Health curriculum;

-(b) such course(s) should be appropriate for the Master of Public Health concentrations the candidate has applied for; and

-(c) advanced standing for up to 9 credits may be granted.
+- (a) such course(s) should be completed no more than 5 years prior to the candidate's commencement of the Master of Public Health curriculum; - (b) such course(s) should be appropriate for the Master of Public Health concentrations the candidate has applied for; and - (c) advanced standing for up to 9 credits may be granted.